 Tons of bronze coins, and precious gold!
 These are the astonishing findings from ongoing excavations at a site of a tomb in Jiangxi Province (China) dated to the Western Han Dynasty (202 B.C. to A.D.
 8). [ more ]

 Our Cartoon: Franklin’s World

 Philologist, numismatist and cartoonist Claire Franklin provides insight into her daily thoughts.
-Recently, at the playground ... [ more ]
+Recently, in Egypt ... [ more ]